HSBC Holdings plc ADR (HSBC) Shares Down Despite Recent Market Volatility - News Heater

 Is It Worth Investing in HSBC Holdings plc ADR (NYSE: HSBC) Right Now?

-HSBC Holdings plc ADR (NYSE: HSBC) has a higher price-to-earnings ratio of 5.53x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.62.
+HSBC Holdings plc ADR (NYSE: HSBC) has a price-to-earnings ratio that is above its average at 5.61x. and a 36-month beta value of 0.62.
+Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.